 - Creating Jobs: John Stokes Redevelopment A Step Closer - Media Release - March 2019

-The John Stokes Square housing complex in Nightcliff currently comprises 75 public housing units that are nearing the end of economic life.
-The redevelopment of John Stokes Square will improve the quality of housing, allow for improved amenities and open spaces, and reduce anti-social behaviour.
+The John Stokes Square housing complex in Nightcliff is under redevelopment to improve the quality of housing, allow for new amenities and open spaces, and reduce anti-social behaviour.

-- Complex-needs public housing (targeting seniors and people living with disabilities); and
+- specifically designed public housing including for seniors and people living with disabilities

-- $3 million has been allocated to demolition and early design works
+Cost - $45 million ($3 million has been allocated to demolition and early design works)

 Project commencement - mid 2019